Transform IIR lowpass filter to IIR complex N-point filter

 condition is that the features must be selected in such a way that

 This transformation can also be used for transforming other types of filters; e.g., notch filters or resonators can be easily replicated at a number of required frequency locations.
 A good application would be an adaptive tone cancellation circuit reacting to the changing number and location of tones.

-Reviewing the coefficients and the figure produced by the example shows that the target filter has complex coefficients and is indeed a bandpass filter as expected.
+The target filter has complex coefficients and is indeed a bandpass filter.

 Numerator of the prototype lowpass filter.